-The Scientific Steering Committee (SSC) of the 15th International Conference on Mercury as a Global Pollutant (ICMGP 2022) to be held in July 2022 is now accepting nominations for the Kathryn R. Mahaffey Lifetime Achievement Award in Mercury Research.
+The Scientific Steering Committee (SSC) for the 15th International Conference on Mercury as a Global Pollutant (ICMGP) has reviewed nominations for the Kathryn R. Mahaffey Lifetime Achievement Award in Mercury Research.
 This award was established in 2011 to celebrate and recognize selected individuals who have made extraordinary lifetime achievements in mercury research, mentoring, and/or contributions to governmental policy and public outreach.

 Dr. Kathryn R. Mahaffey passed away in 2009.
 Her career embodied all that this award is meant to honor: scholarly research on global mercury issues that met the highest scientific standards, greatly enhanced understanding of mercury as a pollutant, and support of public health protection globally.
 Dr. Mahaffey was a prolific writer, including the scientific literature, but also understood the importance of dissemination of her work to the broader global community of non-governmental organizations, regulators and the general public.The SSC is proud to announce that the recipient of the 6rd Kathryn R. Mahaffey Lifetime Achievement Award in Mercury Research is Professor Robert Mason.